Architecture of Madagascar: Origins

 This house in South Kalimantan bears many of the iconic construction features brought from Borneo to Madagascar two thousand years ago: wood plank walls, piles to raise the house from the ground and a steeply sloping roof topped with crossed gable beams to form "roof horns."

 The architecture of Madagascar is unique in Africa, bearing strong resemblance to the architecture of southern Borneo from which the earliest inhabitants of Madagascar are believed to have emigrated.
 Traditional construction in this part of Borneo, also known as South Kalimantan, is distinguished by rectangular houses raised on piles.
 The roof, which is supported by a central pillar, is steeply sloped; the gable beams cross to form roof horns that may be decoratively carved.
 The central Highlands of Madagascar are populated by the Merina, peoples who bear strong physiological and cultural resemblance to their Kalimantan ancestors; here, the traditional wooden houses of the aristocracy feature a central pillar (andry) supporting a steeply sloped roof decorated with roof horns (tandro-trano).
 In the southeast of Madagascar, actual zebu horns were traditionally affixed to the gable peak.
 Throughout Madagascar, houses are rectangular with a gabled roof as in Kalimantan, central pillars are widespread, and in all but a handful of regions, traditional homes are built on piles in a manner handed down from generation to generation, regardless of whether the feature is suited to local conditions.

+Passing through the village of Arivonimamo in the Central Highlands in 1983, travel author Dervla Murphy described the habits of house building at the time:

+Like most highland homes, these two-storeyed thatched dwellings had small unglazed windows and wooden pillars supporting an upper balcony.
+Merina villagers usually follow a simple traditional design, yet no two houses are exactly alike in size and decoration.
+We were puzzled then by the numerous ruins interspersed with inhabited dwellings; later we realised that these buildings are not very durable and that to construct a house is often easier than doing repairs – most of the raw materials cost nothing except hard work.

 Certain cosmological and symbolic elements are common across Indonesian and Malagasy architecture as well.
 The central house pillar is sacred in Kalimantan and Madagascar alike, and in both places, upon constructing a new house this pillar was often traditionally anointed with blood.
 The features of the building or its dimensions (length, size, and particularly the height) are often symbolically indicative of the status of its occupants or the importance of its purpose on both islands.
 Likewise, both Madagascar and Borneo have a tradition of partially above-ground tomb construction and the inhabitants of both islands practice the carving of decorative wooden funerary posts, called aloalo in western Madagascar and klirieng in the Kajang dialect of Borneo.